 There are two major factors that can be changed during sample collection and delivery that affect the thermal properties (conductivity, resistivity, heat capacity) of soil and other porous materials like grout, FTB, and concrete.
 These are the water content and the compaction (or bulk density) of the material.

-Dr. Doug Cobos discusses the theoretical limitations of the transient line heat source technique, which define the type of fluids that can be measured and which thermal measurements can be performed with the KD2 Pro.
+Dr. Doug Cobos discusses the theoretical limitations of the transient line heat source technique, which define the type of fluids that can be measured and which thermal measurements can be performed with the KD2 Pro (now called TEMPOS).
 He then gives practical considerations to improve the quality of fluid measurements.

 Electricity flowing in a conductor generates heat.
 Any resistance to heat flow between the cable and the ambient environment causes the cable temperature to rise.
 When cables are buried, soil forms part of the thermal resistance, and thus soil thermal properties become an important part of cable design.